mnelson4/elijah/plugins/nofollow-for-external-link/readme.txt

 === Nofollow for external link ===
 Plugin URI: http://www.cybernetikz.com
 Contributors: cybernetikz
 Donate link:
 Tags: nofollow,link,rel=nofollow,rel nofollow,seo,nofollow links,external link,external links,nofollow for external link,nofollow external link,nofollow external links
-Requires at least: 2.9.2
+Requires at least: 2.8.6
-Tested up to: 4.5
+Tested up to: 4.9
-Stable tag: 1.1.2
+Stable tag: 1.2.2
 License: GPL2

-Automatically insert `rel=nofollow` and `target=_blank` to all the external links into your website posts or pages.
-Support exclude domains.
+Automatically insert `rel=nofollow` and `target=_blank` to all the external links into your website posts, pages or menus.
+Support exclude domain.

 == Description ==

-Just simple, if you use this plugin, `rel=nofollow` and `target=_blank` will be inserted automatically, for all the external links of your website posts or pages.
-Also you can <strong>exclude domains</strong>, not to add `rel=nofollow` for the selected external links.
+Just simple, if you use this plugin, `rel=nofollow` and `target=_blank` will be inserted automatically, for all the external links of your website posts, pages or theme menus.

-> <strong>Paid Support</strong> ( $30 / Hour, We accept PayPal )
->
+Also you can set <strong>exclude domains</strong>, not to add `rel=nofollow` for the selected external domain links.

-> Email us if you need <strong>paid support</strong>, <a href="mailto:support@cybernetikz.com">support@cybernetikz.com</a>
+> If you need <strong>support</strong>, <a href="http://www.cybernetikz.com/wordpress-magento-plugins/wordpress-plugins/nofollow-external-link/#disqus_thread">please leave your comment here</a>

 = Feature =
-* Add `rel=nofollow` for all the external links of your website posts/pages.
+* Add `rel=nofollow` for all the external links of your website posts / pages / menus.
-* Add `target=_blank` for all the external links of your website posts/pages.
+* Add `target=_blank` for all the external links of your website posts / pages / menus.
+* Support <strong>custom post type</strong> content.
+* Support WordPress multisite.
 * You can <strong>exclude domains</strong>, not to add `rel=nofollow` for the selected external links.
-* Support WordPress multisite.
-* Also works for custom post type content.
 * This plugin will not add `rel=nofollow` or `target=_blank` to any `href=#read-more` or `href=#gotop` type links.
-* This plugin will not add `rel=nofollow` or `target=_blank` any of the internal link on your website posts/pages.
+* This plugin will not add `rel=nofollow` or `target=_blank` any of the internal link on your website posts / pages.
 * If you already added `rel=dofollow` or `rel=nofollow` to any post manually, this plugin will not add `rel=nofollow` for that post.
 * If you already added `target=_blank` to any post manually, this plugin will not add `target=_blank` for that post.

-You can visit our website <a href="http://www.cybernetikz.com/blog/wordpress-plugins-external-links-relnofollow/">cybernetikz.com</a>
+You can visit our website <a href="http://www.cybernetikz.com/wordpress-magento-plugins/wordpress-plugins/nofollow-external-link/">cybernetikz.com</a>

 Wating for your valuable feedback/comments.